material-motion-archive/runtime-objc/README.md

 ## How to trace internal runtime events

-Tracing allows you to observe internal events occuring within a runtime.
+Tracing allows you to observe internal events occurring within a runtime.
 This information may be used for the following purposes:

 - Debug logging.